agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

 };
 ```

-For the final step, update the theme to include this new component configuration as follows:
+To include this new component configuration in your theme, update the theme as follows:

 ```js
 import { extendTheme } from "pearl-ui";